JeffDeCola/my-cheat-sheets/other/stem/math/pure/changes/calculus-cheat-sheet/differential-equations-cheat-sheet/README.md

 ### f(x) in DIFFERENTIAL EQUATIONS

-In differential equations, f(x) is often used to represent the derivative of another function y(x).
+In differential equations, $f(x)$ is often used to represent the derivative of another function $y(x)$.
-Like integrals, start with the rate of change and find the function.
+Like integrals, start with the rate of change and find the function by **separation of variables**.

 $$
 f(x) = \frac{dy}{dx}
 $$

-Separate the variables
+Separate the variables,

 $$
 f(x){dx} = {dy}
 $$

-integrate both sides of the equation,
+Integrate both sides of the equation,

 $$
  \int f(x) dx = \int {dy}